Increase your global influence

 Our research partnerships extend to include PhD programmes.
-Providing coordinated and collaborative activity ensures that our next generation of academics receive the best training.

 We offer a number of flagship PhD programmes that are open to international research students.
 We also offer funding through country-specific schemes such as the China Scholarship Scheme, Conacyt, Conicyt, Colciencias, Pronabec and Commonwealth PhD Scholarships.

 The University is home to students from 160 different countries.
 A third of our students come from outside the UK.